-A Letter may be in response to an article in AJKD or may concern a topic of current interest in nephrology.
-Letters should not exceed 250 words (up to 10 references and 1 figure or table may also be included) and should not include more than 3 authors.
-For responses to AJKD articles, the letter must be submitted no more than 4 weeks after the article’s date of print publication.
-There is no guarantee that letters will be published, and they are subject to editing and abridgment without notice.
+Letters must be in response to an article in AJKD and should not exceed 250 words (up to 5 references and 1 figure or table may also be included) and 3 authors.
+Priority will be given to letters submitted within 4 weeks of the article’s date of online or print publication, whichever occurs first.

 Certain content in AJKD is published by special arrangement only.
-An example is the Core Curriculum, a basic analytical framework for approaching a topic in clinical nephrology that is primarily intended for use by residency and fellowship program directors to develop educational programs.
-The editors also regularly invite editorials commenting on an article published in AJKD, or (for the In the Literature feature) that evaluate recent articles in non–nephrology journals which affect the nephrology community.
+The editors regularly invite editorials commenting on an article published in AJKD, or (for the In the Literature feature) that evaluate recent articles—typically in non–nephrology journals—that affect the nephrology community.
 Other custom features include clinical practice guidelines, commentaries on such guidelines, and reports of kidney disease surveillance data from private or public health agencies.

 Submission of a manuscript is understood to signify that the authors have complied with all policies in this document.
 Individuals who violate these policies are subject to editorial action including, but not limited to disclosure of violations to relevant entities (employers, funding agencies, etc) and/or the wider public via publication of an erratum, editorial, editorial expression of concern, or retraction.